 Today, the average wait time for a review on a claim for Social Security disability benefits is three months.
 As some New York residents know, if you have to appeal a decision, it can take much longer.
-While these lengthy wait times are frustrating for everyone who applies for benefits, they can be especially infuriating for those who have already been deemed disabled by another governmental body.
+While these long wait times are frustrating for everyone who applies for benefits, they can be especially infuriating for those who have already been deemed disabled by another governmental body.

 Consider military veterans.
 Many veterans who live with disabilities already receive benefits from the U.S. Department of Veterans Affairs, and many of them are listed as fully disabled by the VA.
 When these individuals seek additional benefits through Social Security, however, they have had to go through the same process as everyone else.
 Fortunately, the Social Security Administration recently announced plans to make things easier for veterans seeking benefits.